sowndarya-n/Credit-Card-Fraud-Detection---ML/README.md

 (vi) Scipy:
 It is used for scientific & technical computations.
 It contains modules for optimization, linear algebra, intepolaton, image processing.

-(vii) sklearn:
+(vii) Sklearn:
 This is the simplest and efficent package for data mining and analysis.

-Step 1- Building and Setting up the dataset:
+# Step 1- Building and Setting up the dataset:

 (i) Import all the necessary packages.